sginsbur06/gnsTrade/README.md

 - other protocol contracts not listed above
 - economic attacks

+### Test Approach
+Using a combination of manual review and static analysis tools

 ### Issues Found
 The following number of issues were found, categorized by their severity: